WilliamYi96/Scafflix/README.md

 This repository contains the code to run all experiments presented in our paper [Explicit Personalization and Local Training: Double Communication Acceleration in Federated Learning](link).

+## Overview
+Federated Learning is an evolving machine learning paradigm, in which multiple clients perform computations based on their individual private data, interspersed by communication with a remote server.
+A common strategy to curtail communication costs is Local Training, which consists in performing multiple local stochastic gradient descent steps between successive communication rounds.
+However, the conventional approach to local training overlooks the practical necessity for client7 specific personalization, a technique to tailor local models to individual needs.
+We introduce Scafflix, a novel algorithm that efficiently integrates explicit person9 alization with local training.
+This innovative approach benefits from these two techniques, thereby achieving doubly accelerated communication, as we demon11 strate both in theory and practice.

 ## Environment Setup
 ```angular2html
 # create a conda virtual environment